Parallel algorithms and concentration bounds for the Lovasz Local Lemma via witness DAGs: A new parallel algorithm for the LLL

-The expected total number of CWD compatible with $R$ is at most $W'$.
-Hence, with high probability, the total number of such WDs is at most $W' n^{O(1)}$.
-Routine parallel algorithms and our Bad-Event Checker can be used to implement the steps of checking compatibility with $R$ and merging WDs, so each iteration of this algorithm can be implemented using $(W' m n / \epsilon)^{O(1)}$ processors and $O(\log (W' m n / \epsilon))$ time.
+The expected total number of CWD compatible with $R$ is at most $W'$; hence whp the total number of such WDs is at most $W' n^{O(1)}$.
+The Bad-Event Checker can be used to check whether WDs are compatible with $R$, and routine parallel algorithms can be used to merge WDs.
+Thus, each iteration of this algorithm can be implemented using $(W' m n / \epsilon)^{O(1)}$ processors and $O(\log (W' m n / \epsilon))$ time.
 We obtain the stated bounds by using the fact that $W' \geq m$. \end{proof}